-- With the passage of the Affordable Care Act (ACA), most Americans are required to have a health insurance plan that meets certain minimum standards
+- With the passage of the Affordable Care Act (ACA), Americans now have better access to health insurance plans that meet certain minimum standards.

-- A health insurance plan that covers medical expenses incurred while traveling to Europe is not required
+- Not all health insurance plans cover medical expenses incurred while traveling to Europe.

 - Outpatient care

 - ER services

 - Hospital fees

 - Lab fees

 - Preventive services

 Will My Health Insurance Cover Medical Expenses While I’m in Europe?

 Most health insurance plans that are available for purchase through either the ACA Marketplace or a private provider only cover medical expenses incurred in the United States.
 The majority of plans available do not cover medical expenses incurred when traveling abroad, and finding one that does isn’t always easy.